SalahBioPhysics/SalahBioPhysics.github.io/_posts/2020-10-15-The-computational-molecule.md

   </tr>
  </table>

 When a numerical scheme is being finalized for implementation capital letters U are often used to denote the discretized solution as contrasted to the use of lower case letters for the analutic solution u.
 The stencil of this method is the following graph, this is called the five-point stencil for discretizing the Laplacian $$\Delta$$.
+It catalogues which points are used in the scheme.
 <table class="tg">
   <tr>
     <img src="/img/mol_2.png" alt="p1">
   </tr>
  </table>

- It catalogues which points are used in the scheme.
+ By including more points in the averaging, one can obtain higher-order approximations to $$u$$, but at a higher cost in computing time.

 ** APPENDICE B (Introduction to Partial Differential Equations and Hilbert Space Methods, 3nd Edition.
 Karl E. Gustafson)